MicrosoftDocs/AdaptiveCards/AdaptiveCards/index.md

 # Adaptive Cards Overview

+Adaptive Cards are platform-agnostic snippets of UI, authored in JSON, that apps and services can openly exchange.
+When delivered to a specific app, the JSON is transformed into native UI that automatically adapts to its surroundings.
+It helps design and integrate light-weight UI for all major platforms and frameworks.

 Adaptive Cards are an open card exchange format enabling developers to exchange UI content in a common and consistent way.

 > [!VIDEO https://cdn.adaptivecards.io/assets/AdaptiveCardsOverviewVideo.mp4]